cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModel.rst

 .. java:field::  UtilizationModel NULL
    :outertype: UtilizationModel

    An attribute that implements the Null Object Design Pattern for \ :java:ref:`UtilizationModel`\  objects using a Lambda Expression.
+A \ :java:ref:`Cloudlet`\  using such a utilization model for one of its resources will not consume any amount of that resource ever.

 Methods
 -------